NZN/NSUserDefaults-AESEncryptor/README.md

 ## Requirements

-NSUserDefaults-AESEncryptor works on any iOS version and is compatible with both ARC and non-ARC projects.
+NSUserDefaults-AESEncryptor works on iOS 5.0+ version and is compatible with ARC projects.
 It depends on the following Apple frameworks, which should already be included with most Xcode templates:

 * Foundation.framework